Chair McDaniel: Why the RNC Has No Choice But to Sue Google

 Specifically, Google is interfering in the democratic process by suppressing our communications with voters.
 Google censors our get-out-the-vote emails, which go to those Republicans opting to receive them.

-Those email sends contain critcal information: how to find polling locations and how to vote.
+Those email sends contain critical information: how to find polling locations and how to vote.
 Enough is enough.
 Big Tech has been biased against the GOP for far too long.

 Now is the time for the RNC to take Google to court.